debbiemarkslab/EVdeimmunization/README.md

 ## Introduction:
-This software de-immunizes therapeutic sequences by solving the dual optimization problem of reducing immunogenicity and preserving protein function using model output from Evolutionary Couplings.
+This software de-immunizes therapeutic sequences by solving the dual optimization problem of reducing immunogenicity and increasing the likelihood of protein function using model output from [EVcouplings](https://github.com/debbiemarkslab/EVcouplings).

 ## Requirement:
 1. Python 2.7